 Designed for students with little or no prior programming experience, this course introduces the fundamental concepts of object oriented programming.
 Students engage in topics which include integers, strings, and variables, and objects.
 Students will analyze the core elements of programs, run them at the command line, spend some time debugging, and create a simple program of their own.

 IT-Microcomputer Specialist (154)

-Information provided includes course descriptions by subject only.
-For complete 2021-2022 programs/academic plans, please refer to Academic Programs (p.
-25).
+For complete 2021-2022 programs/academic plans, please refer to Academic Programs (http://catalog.blackhawk.edu/archives/2021-2022/ academics/).

 154-113 Desktop and Server Hardware Credits: 3